Jacques de Molay: Grand master

 After the Fall of Acre to the Egyptian Mamluks in 1291, the Franks (a name used in the Levant for Catholic Europeans) who were able to do so retreated to the island of Cyprus.
 It became the headquarters of the dwindling Kingdom of Jerusalem, and the base of operations for any future military attempts by the Crusaders against the Egyptian Mamluks, who for their part were systematically conquering any last Crusader strongholds on the mainland.
 Templars in Cyprus included Jacques de Molay and Thibaud Gaudin, their 22nd grand master.
 During a meeting assembled on the island in the autumn of 1291, Molay spoke of reforming the Order and put himself forward as an alternative to the current grand master.
-Gaudin died around 1292 and, as there were no other serious contenders for the role at the time, Molay was soon elected.
+Gaudin died around 1292 and, because there were no other serious contenders for the role at the time, Molay was soon elected.

 In spring 1293, he began a tour of the West to try to muster more support for a reconquest of the Holy Land.
 Developing relationships with European leaders such as Pope Boniface VIII, Edward I of England, James I of Aragon and Charles II of Naples, Molay's immediate goals were to strengthen the defence of Cyprus and rebuild the Templar forces.
 From his travels, he was able to secure authorization from some monarchs for the export of supplies to Cyprus, but could obtain no firm commitment for a new Crusade.
 There was talk of merging the Templars with one of the other military orders, the Knights Hospitaller.
 The grand masters of both orders opposed such a merger, but pressure increased from the Papacy.

 It is known that Molay held two general meetings of his order in southern France, at Montpellier in 1293 and at Arles in 1296, where he tried to make reforms.
-In the autumn of 1296, Molay was back in Cyprus to defend his Order against the interests of Henry II of Cyprus, which conflict had its roots back in the days of Guillaume de Beaujeu.
+In the autumn of 1296, Molay was back in Cyprus to defend his Order against the interests of King Henry II of Cyprus, which conflict had its roots back in the days of Guillaume de Beaujeu.

 From 1299 to 1303, Molay was engaged in planning and executing a new attack against the Mamluks.
 The plan was to coordinate actions between the Christian military orders, the King of Cyprus, the nobility of Cyprus, the forces of Cilician Armenia, and a new potential ally, the Mongols of the Ilkhanate (Persia), to oppose the Egyptian Mamluks and take back the coastal city of Tortosa in Syria.